Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 This is where you get the official description of **Magery**, which I gave you above.
-This is why you even play a wizard in the first place, but they do have a few other special tricks available to them.
+Magery is the whole reason to even play a wizard in the first place, but they do have a few other special tricks available to them.

 - **Gizmos** (5 points/level): Like the thief version, but for wizard-themed minor gadgets instead of thief-themed ones.